agraef/scale-lua/README.md

 July 2022

 This is the Lua version of the Scale program.
 This program was first written around 2010 in the author's Pure programming language.
-The present Lua port is still in its infancy, so it needs further testing and may still contain some bugs.
-But it's presumably easier to get up and running, since Lua is a light-weight package and should be readily available on most platforms.
-The port runs somewhat slower than the Pure original, which is no big surprise as Lua gets interpreted while Pure is a JIT-compiled language.
-But it should offer the same functionality under the same GUI, and also maintain compatibility with Scala files written by the Pure version.
+However, the Pure version has since suffered from some hard to resolve incompatibilities with VTK, the 3D rendering toolkit used by the program.
+Hence the port to a different language environment which doesn't have these issues.
+The Lua port aims for 100% compatibility with the Pure version.
+The graphical user interface, the functionality, and the file format are all virtually identical.
+The port is still in its infancy, though, so it needs further testing and may still contain some bugs.
+It's also a bit slower (mainly at startup) than the Pure version, but not much.

+Why Lua?
+I enjoy programming in Lua.
+I think that it's a nifty little language with a good design and pretty syntax, very capable, yet easy to learn.
+It also has a light-weight runtime and is readily available on many platforms, which lets you get up and running quickly.

 ## Introduction